 Antioxidants protect the skin by limiting the damage caused by free radicals.
 An excellent source of natural antioxidants – as well as iron and zinc – can be found in polygonum root.

 5. Omega-3 Fatty Acids

 The omega-3 essential fatty acids, EPA and DHA (or eicosapentaenoic acid and docosahexaenoic acid) can do wonders for your dog’s skin.
-Pups naturally produce omega-3’s in small amounts, but high quality fish oil supplements like those containing krill oil, anchovy oil and whole cell algae have proven to vastly improve skin health.
+Pups naturally produce omega-3’s in small amounts, but high quality canine supplements like those containing krill oil, anchovy oil and whole cell algae have proven to vastly improve skin health.

 EPA is a known anti-inflammatory that promotes a shiny, healthy coat, and reduces shedding, dandruff and itchy skin.
 DHA is more well-known for promoting brain development, but it is also a vital structural component in skin cells.

 Many fish oil supplements leave out an extremely beneficial ingredient.
 The omega-6 fatty acid, GLA (gamma linolenic acid) has been shown to be one of the most effective agents for the treatment of skin disorders and for the maintenance of healthy skin.
 Borage oil and primrose oil are two of the best sources for GLA.
 When choosing a supplement for your dog, be sure to check the label for EPA, DHA and GLA!